divadbaroon/Junov.1/README.md

-# Azure-Powered Virtual Assistant Chatbot
+# Azure-Powered-Virtual-Assistant

 ## Introduction
-This project is a virtual assistant named PiBot that utilizes Azure's Cognitive Services for its speech recognition and speech verbalization.
+This project is a virtual assistant named PiBot that utilizes Azure's Cognitive Services for its speech recognition, speech verbalization, translation, and intent recognition.
+The bot can be personalized to respond in a specified persona (such as Barack Obama), gender, and language.
-The bot currently has the the capability to translate speech, get weather information for a specified location, search google, open a website, search youtube, mute and unmute itself, and exit the program.
-The user's intent is detected using Azure's LUIS service and an appropriate action or response is produced.
+The bot currently has the the capability to perform various functions such as speech translation, weather retireval, Google and Youtube searching, muting and unmuting, and ending the program.
+The user's intent for command execution is detected using Azure's LUIS service.
+If substantial intent for a command is found, then the intended action takes place.
 If minimal intent is detected a response is created using Open AI's chatGPT.
+The bot's conversation history is kept in the file "conversation_history.json" and cleared at the end of the program.

 ## Requirements
 - Azure account and subscription